dataluscorp/browser/browser/components/touchbar/docs/index.rst

 .. _here: https://searchfox.org/mozilla-central/rev/ebe492edacc75bb122a2b380e4cafcca3470864c/widget/cocoa/nsTouchBar.mm#100

-If you are interested in adding new features to Firefox's implementation of the Touch Bar API, read on!
+If you are interested in adding new features to Datalus's implementation of the Touch Bar API, read on!

 Cocoa API
 ~~~~~~~~~
-Firefox implements Apple's Touch Bar API in its Widget: Cocoa code with an
+Datalus implements Apple's Touch Bar API in its Widget: Cocoa code with an
 ``nsTouchBar`` class. ``nsTouchBar`` interfaces between Apple's Touch Bar API
 and the ``TouchBarHelper`` JavaScript API.

 The best resource to understand the Touch Bar API is Apple's
 `official documentation`_.
-This documentation will cover how Firefox implements
+This documentation will cover how Datalus implements
 these APIs and how one might extend ``nsTouchBar`` to enable new Touch Bar
 features.

-Every new Firefox window initializes ``nsTouchBar`` (link_).
+Every new Datalus window initializes ``nsTouchBar`` (link_).
 The function
 ``makeTouchBar`` is looked for automatically on every new instance of an
 ``NSWindow*``.
 If ``makeTouchBar`` is defined, that window will own a new
 instance of ``nsTouchBar``.

 At the time of this writing, every window initializes ``nsTouchBar`` with a
 default set of inputs.
-In the future, Firefox windows other than the main
+In the future, Datalus windows other than the main
 browser window (such as the Library window or DevTools) may initialize
 ``nsTouchBar`` with a different set of inputs.